prabhavathinimmagadda/FleetManagementSystem/README.md

 	Schedule_Time__c,
 	Tire_conditions__c

-**Notes**
+**Notes:**
-LWC compoent is created as a tab in the Fleet Management System app.
+* LWC compoent is created as a tab in the Fleet Management System app.
 If you click on the app, you will see all the buses displayed in grid format.
-I scheduled batch apex to run every night, at 10 PM.
+* I scheduled batch apex to run every night, at 10 PM.
 Below is the code that needs to be executed to scheldue a batch apex in Execute Anonymous Window.

 system.schedule('MaintenainceVisitScheduler '+today(), '0 0 22 * * ? *',new MainteinanceVisitScheduler());